02 Oct 2018

 However, of the millions of people around the world who regularly take aspirin, many are healthy.
 Numerous studies have evaluated the relative benefits and risks of aspirin in healthy people - for what is termed “primary prevention”.
 The first studies showed benefit, but more recent studies have shown less impressive results.
 This is partially because healthy persons are at a low risk of having significant cardiovascular events, and any small beneficial effect in preventing a cardiovascular event can be offset by the small, but increased risk of significant risk of bleeding associated with aspirin use.
 As a result, guidelines about aspirin in primary prevention differ.
 Some recommend aspirin for groups with high baseline risks of cardiovascular disease, but all recommend that these risks must be balanced against the risks of bleeding.

 Until now, there have not been any studies evaluating the risks and benefits of low dose aspirin in healthy older adults.
 This is despite this age group having both the highest incidence of cardiovascular disease, and the highest risk of bleeding complications.
-The ASPirin in Reducing Events in the Elderly, “ASPREE" study, (link is external) led by Monash University, was a large, randomised controlled trial designed to definitively answer this question.
+The ASPirin in Reducing Events in the Elderly, “ASPREE" study, led by Monash University, was a large, randomised controlled trial designed to definitively answer this question.
 19, 114 men and women, aged 70 and over, or 65 and over from minority groups in the United States, were randomised to receive either low dose aspirin or placebo and were followed for nearly 5 years, for the combined primary outcome of death, disability or dementia.
 Cancer, cardiovascular disease and death were secondary outcomes.

 The results of ASPREE were published as three papers in September 2018 in the New England Journal of Medicine.
 There was no benefit found for low dose aspirin in extending disability-free and dementia-free survival in older adults.
 Not surprisingly, there was an increased risk of major bleeding in the aspirin treated group, but what was surprising was that there were no significant benefit seen in the aspirin arm on any of the cardiovascular outcomes.